 Let’s see the example below:

-It selects to the max 5020 records but skips 5000 records, then only returns 20 records.
-There has been no impact on 5000 selected records.
+It selects to the max 5020 records but skips 5000 records, then only return 20 records.
+There has been no impact on the 5000 selected records.

 Inefficient - Paging with OFFSET.png